Sridhar-s-12/Ecsploitable/README.md

 - Preconfigured virtual machine for penetration testing.
 [Preconfigured DVWA,OWASP JUICESHOP,WORDPRESS,PhpMyAdmin & More.,]
 - Simulates real-world vulnerabilities such as SQL Injection, XSS, buffer overflows, and more.
 - Easy to set up—just extract the file and attach it to your virtualization software.
 - Supports popular tools like Metasploit, Burp Suite, and more.
+- Dedicated Chrome startuppage with easy access button for DVWA,JUICESHOP,WORDPRESS & More.,
+- Installed wireshark and sample pcap files for Network Analysis

 ## Installation

-1. *Download the Virtual Machine*
+1. *Click on the Link & Download the Virtual Machine*
    - [Download Link - Mediafire](https://www.mediafire.com/file/9cbpyndnhyzzl0o/Ecsploitablewin.7z/file)

 2. *Extract the VM*